conradj/sleep/README.md

 5. [Recommended response time for night wakes is 10 minutes][2]

+### Reference Sleep times for consistently well rested babys.
+Not normal, but a guide
+2. [Max wake time of 0.75 hours, increasing to 1.5 hours at 3 months][2]
+3. [Avg. daily sleep requirement 16-20 hours reducing to 15.5-18 hours at 3 months][2]
+4. [4 ish naps, limited to 3 hours max (I wish!)][2]

+### Other
+1. Ensure a well lit room during the day - open all blinds etc if possible.
+Dark or dim room at night.

 [1]:  http://community.babycenter.com/post/a525805/how_to_maximize_a_babys_sleep_0-4mths  "Baby Center How to Maximize a Baby's Sleep (0-4mths)"
 [2]:  https://docs.google.com/document/d/11GHo4keUb2TVJUlSL1kD6HQcEgaNFBmzoQoOzcpcyas/mobilebasic?authkey=CPXE1bsO&pli=1&hl=en# "Baby Sleep Chart"
 [3]: http://parenting.stackexchange.com/a/5662/7304 "5 s's"
 [4]: http://parenting.stackexchange.com/a/10664/7304 "Sleep transition timing"
 [5]: http://parenting.stackexchange.com/a/5100/7304 "Sleep feeding unlatch (point 5)"
-### Other
-1. Ensure a well lit room during the day - open all blinds etc if possible.
-Dark or dim room at night.
-2.